cryptomator/cli/README.md

     --bind 127.0.0.1 --port 8080 \
     --vault demoVault=/vaults/vault --password demoVault=topSecret \
     --vault otherVault=/vaults/differentVault --passwordfile otherVault=/passwordFile
-# you can now mount http://localhost:8080/demoVault/
+# You can now mount http://localhost:8080/demoVault/
 ```

 Then you can access the vault using any WebDAV client.

 ## License